-In the case of in situ application of microsurfacings, special machinery is used in which the different components are mixed together and directly applied on the existing pavement, whereas mixing and preparation of the specimens in the laboratory is more complex and needs special protocols and guidelines.
-For studying the interlayer shear bonding strength, emulsions and aggregates were mixed following a protocol developed by RILEM (Mignini, Cardone, and Grazani7).
+In case of in situ application of microsurfacings, special machinery is used in which the different components are mixed together and directly applied on the existing pavement, whereas mixing and preparation of the specimens in the laboratory is more complex and needs special protocols and guidelines.
+For studying the interlayer shear bonding strength, emulsions and aggregates were mixed following a protocol developed by RILEM (Mignini et al.7).

 For interlayer shear bonding purposes, the produced microsurfacing mixtures were placed between a bottom and an upper layer.
-The upper layer was necessary for proper clamping and loading because conventional shear bond testing, according to the European standard EN 12697-48, Bituminous Mixtures Test Methods - Part 48: Interlayer Bonding, requires a layer thickness of \geq 20 mm, whereas the thickness of the microsurfacing applied to the bottom layer is, by definition, significantly lower and in this study, was targeted to 10 mm.
+The upper layer was necessary for proper clamping and loading since conventional shear bond testing according to the European standard EN 12697-48, Bituminous mixtures Test methods - Part 48: Interlayer Bonding, requires a layer thickness of \geq 20mm whereas the thickness of the microsurfacing applied to the bottom layer is, by definition, significantly lower and, in this study, was targeted to 10mm.
 In detail, specimens were successfully prepared by the following special procedure.

-For the preparation of a specimen, the selected bottom layer core was placed into a 150 mm gyratory mold by means of a displacement-controlled hydraulic press until the space remaining between the top of the mold and the top of the layer equaled the 10-mm thickness of the microsurfacing layer (fig. 1A).
+For the preparation of a specimen, the selected bottom layer core was placed into a 150mm gyratory mould by means of a displacement controlled hydraulic press, until the space remaining between the top of the mould and the top of the layer equaled the 10mm thickness of the microsurfacing layer (fig. 1A).
 Once the surface of the core was properly cleaned, the calculated amount of microsurfacing was poured on top and evenly distributed over the entire bottom layer surface for obtaining a flat microsurfacing top surface.
-After the emulsion had broken and after curing for circa 24 h at about 20°C room temperature, the sample was taken out of the mold, and an auxiliary upper asphalt layer was glued on top of the microsurfacing with a two-component epoxy glue for achieving the required thickness of the top specimen part for testing.
-Asphalt was chosen as upper layer instead of other materials, such as steel, in order to create similar stiffness conditions as in the microsurfacing, considered necessary for homogeneously clamping the top of the specimen in the shear device.
+After the emulsion had broken and after curing for ca. 24h at about 20°C room temperature, the sample was taken out of the mould and an auxiliary upper asphalt layer was glued on top of the microsurfacing with a two-component epoxy glue for achieving the required thickness of the top specimen part for testing.
+Asphalt was chosen as upper layer instead of other materials, like steel, in order to create similar stiffness conditions as in the microsurfacing, considered necessary for homogeneously clamping the top of the specimen in the shear device.